AlgGor/modal_language_interpreter/README.md

 # Modal-language-interpreter
-It's our task in university based on theory of formal grammars
+It's task in university based on theory of formal grammars